ipython/ipyparallel/docs/source/task.rst

        ....:    dostuff()

     In [14]: mactask = dependent(mytask, platform_specific, 'darwin')
-    # this is the same as decorating the declaration of mytask with @depend
+    # this is the same as decorating the declaration of mytask with @ipp.depend
     # but you can do it again:

     In [15]: wintask = dependent(mytask, platform_specific, 'nt')